 Most of the time, sleeping is the preferred things to do after working, but going early to bed is sometimes boring.
 We spend a couple hours in recreation room enjoying some movies, doing karaoke, playing PS, etc.

-Going home is the most entertaining things I’ve got when I am on board.
-For some occasions, as I was too excited, I couldn’t go to bed.
-I keep imagining what I’m gonna do in town.
+Everybody loves crew change day.
+This is the most entertaining things I’ve got when I am on board.
+For some occasions, as I was too excited, I couldn’t go to bed, imagining what I’m gonna do in town.
 Seriously.
-Oh man, that excited feeling was really priceless.🙂🙂 I guess most of people will feel the same.
+Oh man, that was really priceless. 🙂 🙂 I guess most of people will feel the same.

 Some offshore site is near the shore, so boat is reasonable.
 For the site that is very far, then chopper become necessary.